Frequently Asked Questions

 Can I work and be a student at the same time?

 Some students work part-time.
 Before you decide to do the same, become familiar with the workload and talk over your situation with an instructor.
 If you decide to work while studying, register for eJobs, IZUNA's web-based job posting system. eJobs will assist your efforts to find on-campus, part-time, summer or full-time employment.
-There is also an on-campus Student Employment Services office located at SW1-1022, and a Work Search Coach available to help you revise your resume, prepare for interviews, or find answers to job search questions.
-111-456-8014.
+There is also an on-campus Student Employment Services office located at SW1-1022, and a Work Search Coach available to help you revise your resume, prepare for

 What should I do if my tuition fees are due now and I am waiting for a student loan?